-This is as a result of Maritime New Zealand recommending that NZ ports adopt similar standards to those developed in the UK, known as the Port and Harbour Safety Code.
+This is as a result of Maritime New Zealand recommending that New Zealand ports adopt similar standards to those developed in the UK, known as the Port and Harbour Safety Code.
 The code is intended to assist port operators (CentrePort) and regulators (Greater Wellington) in identifying real and potential risks to all users of the Harbour and to manage these risks.

 This is a lengthy process and the Risk assessment is the first significant step.
-Following on from this will be the Wellington Port and Harbour Safety Management System (PHSMS) developed by both Greater Wellington and CentrePort.
+Following on from this Greater Wellington and CentrePort developed the Wellington Port and Harbour Safety Management System (PHSMS) which was adopted by Council in September 2007.
+The PHSMS is awaiting approval by Maritime New Zealand; it will then be communicated to harbour authorities and implemented.